SleepingPills/splice.io/README.rst

 **splice.io** is prototype software.
 It is not yet finished or feature complete by any means.
 Many things will not work as expected or not work at all.
-It is sorely lacking unit tests. `This cat <http://imgur.com/zGHmZ>`_ was in the vicinity while the code was being written.
-This probably explains a lot.
+It is sorely lacking unit tests. `This cat <http://imgur.com/zGHmZ>`_ was in the vicinity while the code was being written - a circumstance that explains a lot.

 Use at your own risk!